Division: Brass & Percussion Performance, Instrumental Conducting & Ensembles

 He is active in several areas of the U.S. as clinician, guest conductor, and adjudicator in area, regional, state, and national concert band festivals, solo and ensemble festivals, and as a marching band and percussion clinician and adjudicator.

 Mr. McInnis has been featured in published articles in the Utah Percussive Arts Society magazine, and in Percussive Notes, the official journal of the Percussive Arts Society.
 He has authored The Complete Book of Scales, a book for band directors and students, and Cleanin’ It Up, an instructional workbook and DVD for mastering drumline techniques, and has twice presented at the CBDNA national athletic band conference.
 He is one of five campus-wide recipients of the 2011 Brigham Award, recognizing those who have gone far out of their way to serve, and has performed in numerous orchestras in the southeastern United States as a percussionist, and in the Orchestra at Temple Square in Salt Lake City.

-A native of Hattiesburg, Mississippi, he earned the Bachelor’s and Master’s of Music Education degrees from the University of Southern Mississippi, where he was a student of Thomas Fraschillo and Sherman Hong.
-He has also completed classes at the doctoral level in Educational Leadership and Foundations at Brigham Young University.
+A native of Hattiesburg, Mississippi, he earned a Bachelor and Master of Music Education degrees from the University of Southern Mississippi, where he was a student of Thomas Fraschillo and Sherman Hong.
+He has also completed doctoral level classes in Educational Leadership and Foundations at Brigham Young University.

-Professor McInnis holds professional memberships in the College Band Directors National Association, Percussive Arts Society (Utah Chapter Treasurer), and Phi Mu Alpha Sinfonia.
+Professor McInnis holds professional memberships in the College Band Directors National Association, and has held past memberships in Percussive Arts Society (Utah Chapter Treasurer), Utah Music Educators Association, Mississippi Bandmasters Association, and Phi Mu Alpha Sinfonia.